 For example, if your loved one was in a semi truck accident and had no-fault insurance, their own insurance company should offer coverage.
 In cases like this, it can be challenging to recover damages outside of insurance.
 If your loved one carried at-fault insurance, you can more easily turn to the truck driver’s or trucking company’s insurance providers to recover all damages.

-- Of course, it’s entirely possible the fault lies with the truck driver.
+- The truck driver: Of course, it’s entirely possible the fault lies with the truck driver.
 This is particularly clear if the truck driver was breaking a law at the time of the accident, such as driving under the influence or speeding.

-- The truck manufacturer could be found liable if the accident was caused by a mechanical error, and this error was due to a design or manufacturing flaw.
+- The truck manufacturer: The truck manufacturer could be found liable if the accident was caused by a mechanical error, and this error was due to a design or manufacturing flaw.

 With so many parties in play, determining fault can seem tricky.
 But that’s exactly what an experienced personal injury attorney, like those at Munley Law Personal Injury Attorneys firm, is trained to do.
 Your lawyer will review your Allentown truck accident case in great detail, ensuring that all negligent parties are brought to justice and held responsible.